0

 Depictions on the 1280 stained-glass window Descent from the Cross Entombment of Jesus Christ carrying the Cross Crucifixion of Jesus Arrest of Jesus Flagellation of Jesus Triumphal entry into Jerusalem Last Supper Massacre of the Innocents Christ among the Doctors Presentation of Jesus at the Temple Flight into Egypt Nativity of Jesus Adoration of the Magi Annunciation Visitation

-Text imported from Wikipedia article "Basilica of Saints Nazarius and Celsus" and modified on 03 June 2020 according to the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Basilica of Saints Nazarius and Celsus" and modified on June 3, 2020 according to the CC-BY-SA 4.0 International license.

 Participants